Menu Close

 Take the first step toward addiction treatment by contacting us today.

-A woman wondering if she's using gateway drugs
+A woman thinking about gateway drugs

 Addiction starts out as seemingly harmless substance misuse and use.
 This occasional recreational habit can quickly turn into a deadly dependence on a much more dangerous drug.
 Many people mistakenly believe that this could never happen to them, but it’s not unheard of for a teenager smoking marijuana to eventually try cocaine or someone using painkillers to turn to heroin.
 Are gateway drugs the cause of this substance use spiraling out of control?